How fit do I need to be to trek in the Himalayas?

 We try to bring together a small group of like-minded people.
 Our trekking groups are generally from 2 to a maximum of 20 members.
 Also if someone interested to trek single we have such offer as well.

 Do you arrange private or family treks?

-Yes, if you would like to travel independently or with friends, family or colleagues, you are invited to choose the trip that best suits your group and the trip dates according to your schedule.
+Yes, if you would like to travel independently or with friends, family or colleagues.
+You can choose the trip that best suits your group and the trip dates according to your schedule.
 We are happy to consider any number of trekkers.
 Our minimum group size is 2 and the maximum is not more than 50 at a time.
-The cost per person for private trips is negotiated on the basis of group size, trek area and duration.

 How long do we walk each day?